We use the term LES to mean a package of measures for mitigating air pollution and carbon dioxide emissions associated with road transport.

 The difference between ‘paying to pollute’ and applying the ‘polluter pays’ principle is a fine line.
 It is determined more by the way a charge is applied than by the nature of the charge itself.
 We believe that a charge is fair and appropriate providing it has (i) good and reliable linkage to the impacts for which it is charged, (ii) is proportionate to the target impacts and (iii) is applied flexibly to encourage good development and avoid perverse incentives.
 Once received the contributions must also be deployed in a cost effective and targeted manner.
 We are working to establish good case studies to help authorities navigate these issues with confidence.

 This is a difficult question to answer since the impact of a measure is determined as much by the intensity by which it is deployed as by the nature of its action.
-The LES partnership is developing a Low Emissions Toolkit to help authorities better understand the costs and benefits of potential Low Emission Measures.
+The Low Emission Partnership has developed a Low Emission Toolkit to help authorities better understand the costs and benefits of potential Low Emission Measures.
 In the context of meeting Air Quality Objectives, the best measures are driven by a good understanding of local source apportionment.

 We believe that Low Emission Strategies have great potential.
 We are working to quantify these benefits more robustly.
 A key barrier is that maximum benefits will only be realised if the approach is adopted as normal practice by all authorities across the country.
 We are seeing an encouraging increase in adoption of the approach.
 However much more is possible.
 Some of this can come from local and regional initiatives.
 However central government and national organisations also have a vital role in supporting adoption and delivery.